 Much like you should have a plan if your house caught fire, you should have a plan for major emergencies.
 Wouldn’t it be important to know how much cash you have access to in a short period of time?

-The great thing about calculating this is that if you keep track of your net worth, it’s just an extra equation a spreadsheet can do for you.
+The great thing about calculating this is that if you keep track of your net worth, it’s just an extra equation in your spreadsheet.

 How We Calculated True Liquid Net Worth

-All of the accounts are combined into six buckets:
+All of our accounts are combined into six buckets:

 - Cash (and Cash Equivalents)